-.
-A maximum catch limit per licence will be authorized and will be indicated in the licence conditions, following a predetermined forumla.
+Fish harvesters would be required to limit catch following a predetermined formula.
+A maximum catch limit per licence will be authorized and will be indicated in the licence conditions.
 When the individual Atlantic halibut catch limit has been reached, fishing gear must be immediately removed from the water.
-All Atlantic halibut caught over the seasonal catch limit authorized in the licence condition is required to be returned (a) to the place from which it was taken forthwith; and (b) where it is alive, in a manner that causes it the least harm.
-In accordance with the text from the conditions of licence, any quantity landed in excess of the catch limit will place the harvester in a position of infraction and charges can be laid.
+All Atlantic halibut caught over the seasonal catch limit authorized in the licence condition is required to be returned (a) to the place from which it was taken forthwith; and (b) in a manner that causes it the least harm.
+In accordance with the text within the conditions of licence, any quantity landed in excess of the catch limit will place the harvester in a position of infractions and charges can be laid.